Event Handling and SocketContext Reference

 When to use it

-- Checking if the socket is still active before performing operations.
+- To check whether the socket is still active before performing operations.

 Method ns()